frankzamma/MusimathicsProject/README.md

     ``` python3 -m http.server 8080 ```
 - Open browser and go to [http://localhost:8080/](http://localhost:8080).

-**Note**: if the port 8080 isn't available, you can choose onother port, such as 9000.
+**Note**: if the port 8080 isn't available, you can choose another port, such as 9000.

 # Credits